Welcome to Year 3

 This half term we will be learning about the following topics:

-In R.E. our key question this half term is ‘What does it mean to be a Christian in Britain today?’
-We will learn about how Christians show their beliefs and faith both in the home and at Church.
-We will also find out about how Christians might help others in the local community.
+In R.E. our key question this half term is ‘What does it mean to be a Hindu in Britain today?’
+We will learn about how Hindus show their faith in the home, what a shrine consists of and the different gods and goddesses that they worship.
+We will also find out about why Mahatma Gandhi is a Hindu hero and how Hindus in Britain live their lives.
+As part of this topic we will visit a Hindu temple to find out more about worship.

 Homework, usually Maths and English, spellings and times tables will be given out on a Friday to be handed in by the following Wednesday.
 Please read with your child regularly and record this in their reading record, it is part of their weekly homework. (mental maths/spelling tests weekly).

-PE sessions this half term will be Athletics outdoors on Tuesday afternoons and Rounders alos outndoors on Wednesday afternoons; a suitable kit is needed for these lessons.
+PE sessions this half term will be outdoor adventure activities outdoors on Tuesday afternoons and tennis also outdoors on Wednesday afternoons; a suitable kit is needed for these lessons.
 If children have their ears pierced, it would be preferable if they could leave their earrings at home on P.E. days.
 If not, they must be able to remove their earrings themselves and are responsible for putting them somewhere safe.

 Please can you also ensure your child has the correct equipment required for school: a pencil, ruler, rubber and a blue fibre-tipped pen.
 It is also useful to have some pencil crayons and a glue stick.
 The children also require a water bottle each day in school especially during the warmer weather.